tharun15/CKA/ckaexam2025/task4-ingress/README.md

 ## Task Overview
 In this task, you will configure a Kubernetes Ingress resource with TLS to securely expose a web application to external traffic, making it accessible from outside the cluster via HTTPS with the example.com hostname.

 **Note:** A TLS Secret with a certificate for example.com is already provided in the resources.yaml file (reused from task1).
+The deployment has been configured to support both HTTP (port 80) and HTTPS (port 443) with the TLS certificate.

 ## Setup Instructions